HelmholtzAI-FZJ/2024-11-course-deep-learning-in-neuroscience/02-parallelize-training.md

 ## Part 2 RECAP

 - Ran parallel code.
-- Can submit single node, multi-gpu and multi-node training.
+- Can submit single GPU, multi-GPU and multi-node training.
 - Use TensorBoard on the supercomputer.
 - Usage of llview.